vmware-labs/node-replicated-kernel/lib/lineup/README.md

 # lineup

-A light-weight threading library that includes with a cooperative scheduler.
+A light-weight threading library with a cooperative scheduler.
-Can be used in no_std environments and supports the following features:
+Can be used in `no_std` environments and supports the following features:

 * Mutexes
 * Conditional variables
-* Reader/Writer Locks
+* Reader/Writer locks
 * Semaphores
 * Thread local storage
 * Multicore support (per-core scheduler lists)

 ## Testing

-Run as: cargo test --release
+Run as: `cargo test --release`